Markwarta Street, Bydgoszcz: Main edifices

 Teoktysa Jeżewska, a retiree, is registered as first owner of the edifice in the early 1930s.
+Warsaw-born engineer Stefan Ciszewski (1886–1938), founder of the company Eltra in 1923, lived there from 1934 till his death in 1938.

 The main feature of the villa is the canopied roof of the large avant-corps that juts out of the facade onto Markwarta street.

 Wacław Millner Villa at 11 Markwarta st.